coingraham/aws_volume_encryption/README.md

 Utility for quickly encrypting the root drives of an array of systems.

+## WARNING

+I'm still researching the impact of encrypting the root volume on the product billing metadata.
+This could potentially negatively impact marketplace AMIs or licensed OS AMIs like RHEL.

 ## Getting Started

 Clone the repo, edit the configuration file and run the script.
 There are no arguments.